 • The need for research to be connected with finding solutions to big social problems

-- To educate young Ecuadorians through brotherhood so they can promote themselves by practicing their own personal values and living in harmony, in the context of a social and ecclesiastical community.
+- To educate young Ecuadorians through brotherhood so they can practice personal values and live in harmony, in the context of a social and ecclesiastical community.

 - To educate people in ways of becoming mature and capable of integrating ethics, life and culture so that they can act in the line of justice, harmony and brotherhood, testifying the highest ethical values of man.

 - To increase educational communities in order to develop education with liberal perspectives, and educate young people in values, knowledge, work and social participation.